davidrbradshaw/HPCC/cluster-install-rought-draft.md

 Normally, this is done in-person at the physical clusters.
 Due to restrictions on facility access, staff will provision the operating system remotely.

-5. Once rebooted, re-connect and login through SSH.
-Booting will take a couple of minutes after staff provision the cluster.
+5. You will need to wait a few minutes after staff provision the cluster.
+Then re-connect and login through SSH.

 6. Modify `/etc/hosts` so the machine knows its hostname.
 NNN is the last octet of the public IP address for the cluster which is listed in network information document.
 ```